 Comparing the games by eye look to be about the same.
 However, Russell was in control and was able to dictate the flow so well.
 Very rarely did he get out of control.
 I’d give RW a definitely B for his overall performance.

 Special shout out to James Harden and Eric Maynor.
 I’ve been a big anti-Maynor person since we got Nate Robinson.
 I felt he played passive and almost didn’t want to be here.
 He had a bad game in game 4.
 However, he won me over in this game at least.
 I hope he dominates like this the rest of the series.

 Fact is this is going to be a knock out drag out series.
 The Grizzlies are rough and tough.
 However, they’ve shown this season if you get physical with them, they back down.
 I can provide stats if needed.

 I predicted the Thunder in 6 games.
 I stick to that.

 Game 3 is in Memphis on Saturday at 4PM CST.

 THUNDER UP!We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!